Friedy630/Matrix_Games/Presentation.md

 we added:

 -   snake
--   game of life
 -   pong
 -   main menu v3, to switch between games _and_ adjust difficulty
+-   flappy bird
+-   game of life
 -   dino

 during development of snake and pong, we decided to create an input and a graphics library, because we dont want too much copied code

--   more maintainable
+--> this made the project more maintainable

-later made the games instances of classes, to better structure the game exits and game starts
+later the games where made into instances of classes, to better structure the game control flow

--   now new games can be integrated easily
+--> now new games can be integrated easily

 Leander decided to create a website to control a game together